davidhq/node-meta/README.md

 ## Usage

-Go to npm project or a folder with many npm project subdirectories and run one of these commands:
+Go to npm/elm project or a folder with many npm project subdirectories and run one of these commands:

     lib
     lib [dep]